 Solitaire / Namibia · 2017 retirees

-They gave me a visa for three months, so I stayed three months.
-That little road trip at the beginning had helped to conceptualize the topographies of country and culture, but most of my time I spent in two backyards in Windhoek – one that was my bedroom, and one that was my office.
+They let me in for three months, so I stayed for three months, friendly flea I am.
+That little road trip at the beginning had helped conceptualize the topographies of country and culture, but most of my Namibian time I spent in a cardboard box.
+Well, the Carboard Box.
+Potato, tomato.
+Two backyards snuggled the western and the southern flank of the Windhoek hostel, and that’s where I lived that life.
+The West was my bedroom, the South my office.
 I’d set up camp, and then I worked, worked, worked, 10h, 12h, 16h a day, to create and craft the framework and design of the website before you.

 glimpse: JOURNEY | In the end, the journey wasn't all that much about traveling.